serebryanaya/Push_swap/README.md

     + `./push_swap 2 1 3 6 5 8`
     + `ARG="4 67 3 87 23"; ./push_swap $ARG | wc -l`

-## Global rules
+## Mandatory part
-+ Global variables are forbidden.
-+ Within your mandatory part you are allowed to use the following functions:
+You are allowed to use the following functions:
   + `write`
   + `read`
   + `malloc`
   + `free`
   + `exit`

-## Mandatory part
-+ The game is composed of 2 stacks named a and b.
+The game is composed of 2 stacks named a and b.

-+  To start with:
+To start with:
   +  the stack a contains a random amount of negative and/or positive numbers which cannot be duplicated.
   + b is empty

-+  The goal is to sort in ascending order numbers into stack a.
+The goal is to sort in ascending order numbers into stack a.

-+  To do this you have the following operations at your disposal:
+To do this you have the following operations at your disposal:

 `sa` : swap a - swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements)